kelu124/echomods/include/JOH/joh_article.md

 _Conclusions, learned lessons from design iterations, learned lessons from use cases, summary of results._

+As a first try to hardware by the author, this work has been an endlessly source of learning.

+We finally obtained a cheap (400$) set of modules for ultrasound imaging, leveraging on existing open-source hardware and integrated circuits.
+Power consumption fitting within a USB power envelope, it can easily be powered by off-the-shelf 5V power banks, as well as a small design (A5 format) and light weight, allow for the easy of manipulation.

+Wireless transfer also enable

 ## Future Work

 _Further work pursued by the authors or collaborators; known issues; suggestions for others to improve on the hardware design or testing,, given what you have learned from your design iterations._